cheimabou/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script to change the directory to home directory
+this script displays current directory content in a long format